 - Winning the Olympic 400 metres Silver Medal in 1996

-- Being part of the Gold Medal winning 4 x 400 metres relay team at the 1991 World Championships.
+- Being part of the Gold Medal winning 4 x 400 metres relay team at the 1991 World Championships (with Kriss Aksbusi)

 - He was British Men’s Team Captain and was awarded the MBE in 1992.

-In 1998, Roger was signed to BBC Sport and has since presented the Sydney 2000 Olympics, The World Athletics Championships 2001 in Canada, the 2002 Commonwealth Games, the 2002 European Championships from Vienna and the World Championships from Paris 2003.
+Roger signed to BBC Sport in 1998 and has since presented from the Sydney Olympics, World Athletics Championships, Commonwealth Games and the European Championships.

 Roger Black – Motivational Speaker:

-By combining his experience of self motivation and attainable personal development, both on and off the track, he motivates organisations throughout the UK and Europe.
+By combining his experience of self motivation and attainable personal development, both on and off the track, he motivates organisations around the world.

 “the fundamentals for success change very little but the challenge for most businesses, whether large or small, is to find a way to communicate the key corporate messages in an appropriate way”

-Roger’s most popular speech is designed to motivate a person to become more successful both as an individual and as a member of a team.
+Roger’s most popular speech motivates delegates to become more successful as an individual and as a team member.

-All world class teams are comprised of world class individuals, so Roger begins by talking about how to develop the mindset of a champion by applying his ‘Five Fundamentals for success:
+All world class teams are comprised of world class individuals, therefore Roger talks about how to develop the mindset of a champion by applying his ‘Five Fundamentals for Success‘:

 - The desire to reach your full potential